The Cost of Divorce: How It Can Impact Retirement

 There seems to be so much cost associated with divorce.
-How will it affect my retirement?
+What is the cost of divorce and how will it affect my retirement?

 In any marriage that will be dissolved (otherwise known as a divorce) in California, a retirement plan or plans is/are subject to the community property laws of this state and may be subject to an equal division between the spouses.